Jonathan Chait

-Early life and education
+Early life

 Chait is the son of Illene (née Seidman) and David Chait.

 Career

 Chait began working at The New Republic in 1995.
 In January 2010, The New Republic replaced The Plank, TNR's group blog, with the Jonathan Chait Blog.
 His writing has also appeared in The New York Times, The Wall Street Journal, Slate, and Reason.
 He took over The New Republic's TRB column from Peter Beinart in March 2007.
 Chait was named a finalist for the 2009 Ellie (National Magazine Award) in the Columns and Commentary category for three of his 2008 columns.

 On March 16, 2009, Chait appeared on Comedy Central's The Colbert Report to counter conservative arguments that the New Deal was a failure.
 The impetus for that appearance was an article that he wrote for The New Republic, "Wasting Away in Hooverville".